 The application deadline is Wednesday, October 31, 2018.
 Late or incomplete applications will not be considered.

-Complete applications must include: 1) cover letter addressed to Prof. Emily Gottreich, CMES Chair, detailing proposed project or activity not to exceed 2 pages in addition to appendices; 2) complete expense budget; and 3) a proposed itinerary including all destinations and dates of travel.
+Complete applications must include: 1) cover letter addressed to Prof. Emily Gottreich, CMES Chair, detailing proposed project or activity not to exceed 2 pages in addition to appendices; 2) complete expense budget; and 3) a proposed itinerary including all destinations and dates of travel 4) a letter of recommendation.
 Please indicate clearly the amount of funding requested from this program and any other funding sources available to you.
 Projects with at least some matching funds will be given preference.
 Be certain to include your name, email address, phone number, year in school, major, thesis advisor’s name, and UC Berkeley I.D. number in your cover letter.

 Please email applications as a single PDF to firstname.lastname@example.org with “Stevens Scholars Project” in the subject line.